VeryGrimm/pwmess/README.md

 -$_GET is what is called a "super global variable", and it is set up by php.
 You can use it to retrieve get parameters.  ex: $id = $_GET['id'];

+-$_POST is the same thing as $_GET, but for form post parameters that were sent.
+-isset() can be used to check to make sure the post parameters were sent so that you don't error out when trying to get a nonexistent one.

 -A urlencode() function is used to encode get values -rawurlencode() does the same thing as urlencode(), but makes spaces %20 instead of +.
 This is generally used for the path portion of the url (before any arguments are passed)